Contents of the Article

 - Rhymes: -əʊθ

 Thoth symbol is usually depicted as an ibis-headed man with a pen-and-ink holder.

 He became known as the god of:

 Thus, he was called “The Lord of the Divine Books” and “Scribe of the Company of Gods.”

 Thoth was the patron god of the occultists of ancient Egypt.
-And was petitioned in many of the spells contained in the Egyptian Book of the Dead.
+It was petitioned in many of the spells in the Egyptian Book of the Dead.

-For example the opening-of-the-mouth spell to reanimate a corpse, which was recited over a mummy by a high priest.
+For example the opening-of-the-mouth spell to reanimate a corpse.
+It was recited over a mummy by a high priest.

-There are stories, or theories, on the Book of Thoth, some say at first in was kept in a temple in a sealed golden box, and used in the ancient Mysteries.
+There are stories, or theories, on the Book of Thoth.
+Some say at first it was kept in a temple in a sealed golden box, and used in the ancient Mysteries.

-Others hold the Book of Thoth is actually the Tarot deck.
+Others hold that the Book of Thoth is actually the Tarot deck.
 There are tarot cards reading about it.
 A.G.H.

 Guiley, Rosemary Ellen, The Encyclopedia of Witches and Witchcraft, New York: Facts On File, 1989, pp. 339-340